 Blend gently the black soft pastel from the previous step.
 Make sure the shadows don’t occupy the whole base color that you had left.
 Less is more in this case.

-After blending use a black color pencil and emphasize the areas that feel the most deep and dark to you.
+After blending use a black color pencil and emphasize the areas that feel the deepest and dark to you.
 Use the imaginary clay sculpture technique if you hesitate where these places are.
 The more you “dig” in the sculpture the darker the shadow gets.

 Step 9: Finishing touches